loelschlaeger/ino/tests/testthat/_snaps/nop.md

       Optimization results:
       No results saved yet.

-# Parameters for Nop object can be set, get, and removed
+# Parameters for Nop object can be set

     Code
       print(hmm)